Frequently Asked Questions (FAQ)

 Before ICSL Begins:

-If a participating athlete enters the Transfer Portal and is no longer affiliated with the conference they were selected to represent, ICSL, in coordination with the conference, will determine whether a replacement will be designated.
+If a selected athlete enters the NCAA Transfer Portal before ICSL competition begins and is no longer affiliated with the conference they were selected to represent, their selection may be withdrawn and a replacement athlete may be designated.